 Select.
 An ePortfolio is a curated space, which means that one selects samples of work to feature from a collection.
 Where the ePortfolio might contain a large group of samples, as a curator of your identity you make decisions about which samples to feature – and for what purposes.
 This selection process changes over time, and selection can be customized for various audiences.
 For example, samples selected for portfolio-based course evaluation might be different from those selected as part of a job application.

 Reflect.
 An ePortfolio also offers the author a space to reflect on what selected samples demonstrate or show.
 Your reflections on the selected samples featured in an ePortfolio help to frame a reader’s experience of the work, providing a roadmap or guide through your ePortfolio.

-Together, collection, selection, and reflection in your ePortfolio document and make an argument for what you have learned and what you can do.
+Together, collection, selection, reflection, and connection in your ePortfolio document and make an argument for what you have learned and what you can do.
 An ePortfolio offers a much richer picture of your knowledge, abilities, and interests than a GPA because it is multidimensional.
 You are not a number and cannot be reduced to a position on a four-point scale.

 ePortfolio as Product